GenomicRanges: Genomic analysis

 Search operations

-• nearest: Performs nearest neighbor search along any direction (both upstream and downstream)
+• nearest: Performs nearest neighbor search along any direction (both upstream and downstream).

-• follow: Performs nearest neighbor search only along downstream
+• follow: Performs nearest neighbor search only along downstream.

-• precede: Performs nearest neighbor search only along upstream
+• precede: Performs nearest neighbor search only along upstream.

 find_regions = GenomicRanges(